ome/omero-documentation/omero/developers/Modules/Search.rst

 Search queries are very similar to Google searches.
 When search terms are entered without a prefix ("name:"), then the default field will be used which combines all available fields.
 Otherwise, a prefix can be added to restrict the search.
-The search terms will be by default parsed as if there was "OR" operator between them (see example in the "Indexing" paragraph).
+The search terms will be parsed as if there was an "OR" operator between them (see examples in the "Indexing" paragraph).
-Further, tokenizing happens on all non-alphanumerical signs, such as underscore, hyphen etc. Again, when the term is tokenized, the default parsing of the tokens is with "OR" operator between the tokens.
+The tokenizing happens on all non-alpha-numerical characters, such as underscore, hyphen etc. Again, when the term is tokenized, the query is built by combining the tokens with an "OR".
 The search terms or the tokens created from them as above must precisely match the indexed entries.
-This means for example that a search term `tes` is **not** matching the indexed entry `test` and the search will accordingly give no result.
+This means for example that a search term `tes` will **not** match the indexed entry `test` and the search will accordingly give no result.

 Indexing